Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 Language

 Being part of France, the national language is French as well as their own local languages spoken by the native Kanak tribes.
-English is used widely in tourism, but I have found that New Caledonians really appreciate when you try some words or sentences in French, so it doesn't hurt to learn.
+English is used widely in tourism, but I have found that New Caledonians really appreciate it when you try some words or sentences in French, so it doesn't hurt to learn.

 Currency